News from Atlanta, GA

 Get the latest updates and event listings from the International Rescue Committee in Atlanta, GA, and learn how you can help welcome newly arrived refugees.

-A Dream Come True in Atlanta
+A family reunited in Atlanta

 Reda, a 10-year-old Eritrean refugee, is braver than most girls her age.
 Tragically separated from her family on their journey to safety, Reda was forced to make the arduous resettlement journey alone, without her parents.

 IRC Flight Portfolio on display at Oglethorpe